annelo-msft/gists/lro/scm-pattern/readme.md

 ### Client service methods

-Clients expose service methods that users call to start the operation on the service.
+SCM-based clients expose service methods that users call to start the operation on the service.

 #### Naming convention